 Avoiding burning multiple candles in the same room

-While you may enjoy lighting multiple candles in your room, it is important to note that they can set off smoke and fire alarms.
-While a single candle will not set off a smoke alarm, several will, so make sure you use a snuffer and avoid blowing out multiple candles in the same room.
-Most hotels have a strict no-burning policy, and this rule extends to candles as well.
+While you may enjoy lighting multiple candles in your room, it is essential to note that they can set off smoke and fire alarms.
+While a single candle will not set off a smoke alarm, several wills, so make sure you use a snuffer and avoid blowing out multiple candles in the same room.
+Most hotels have a strict no-burning policy, and this rule also extends to candles.

 Avoiding burning candles directly under the sensors

 A simple but effective method for avoiding setting off smoke detectors in hotels is to avoid burning candles in rooms.
-Candles burn by releasing soot, a black substance which can easily be removed, but can cause cleaning problems for hotels.
-Candle soot can affect the cleanliness of a room’s white surfaces, and it can increase cleaning costs.
+Candles burn by releasing soot, a black substance that can easily be removed but can cause cleaning problems for hotels.
+Candle soot can affect the cleanliness of a room’s white surfaces and increase cleaning costs.
 Therefore, hotels recommend that guests avoid burning candles in their rooms.

 While candles do not typically set off fire alarms in hotels, they can cause false alarms.
 You must avoid lighting more than one candle in your room, as multiple candles may set off an alarm.
-You should also avoid placing candles directly under fire alarm sensors in hotel rooms, and blow out them carefully once you’ve finished.
-Moreover, you should always be careful about where you place them, as some hotels have fire alarms located near the windows.
+You should also avoid placing candles directly under fire alarm sensors in hotel rooms and blow them out carefully once you’ve finished.
+Moreover, it would be best if you always were careful where you place them, as some hotels have fire alarms near the windows.